frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 # NAME

-DataFrame Generic Functions - it contains list of all generally used functions with frovedis dataframe.
+DataFrame Generic Functions - it contalins list of all generally used functions with frovedis dataframe.

 ## DESCRIPTION